The NHS is in many ways one big supply chain.

 So NHS staff could test the impact of, say, doing more elective surgery and instantly see what the impact of that would be on capacity for A+E patients.
 They could try allocating patients to different speciality wards, or opening side bays, or even swapping the sex of patients in certain wards.

-The twin could also help preempt complex discharge requirements so care packages can be prioritised earlier.
-As integrated care systems begin to operate, a twin could help connect and share information across health and community care settings.
+The Computational Twin architecture could also help preempt complex discharge requirements so care packages can be prioritised earlier.
+As integrated care systems begin to operate, the Computational Twin architecture could help connect and share information across health and community care settings.

 By combining human and machine intelligence and playing through scenarios, operational decisions can be improved and ultimately more patients can be treated.